 In love and relationships, perhaps we are not giving enough of ourselves to our significant other.
 Maybe we are always taking from those around us and not giving anything back.
 Do we undertake charity work?
 Recycle all that we can for the earth?
 Are we grateful for that which we have received rather than being a wanting slave to the concept of more, more, more?
 That which we give out will rebound threefold upon us.

 Under the starlight, the card also inspires us to take a moment in quietness to reflect.
 Looking into the water that reflects upon us, we may see new insights or gain understanding.
 After the business of everyday life and the constant activity of cellphones, tv, internet and email, it is really worthwhile taking a few moments of each day to shut off from the world and concentrate on our inner selves.

-Reversed: The Star reversed is a warning to us that we have shut ourselves off from the earth, the universe or our inner selves.
+Reversed: The Star in the Tarot reversed is a warning to us that we have shut ourselves off from the earth, the universe or our inner selves.
 Perhaps we are so busy at work and homelife that we do not have a minute to spare.

 We may be too busy with modern life to remember that we are part of something bigger.
 The Star reversed urges us to take a moment to reflect of life and perhaps map out a greater path for us.
 It calls us to rejuvenate our inner selves with water and to remember that it is not our physical possessions that define us.